dhananjay-shahane/petrophysics-project/replit.md

 # Dockable Window Manager Application

 ## Overview
 A professional petrophysics data analysis application featuring a dockable window management system inspired by modern IDEs.
 The application provides an interactive workspace for managing well logs, visualizing data through various plot types, and organizing geological zonation information.
 Built with React, TypeScript, and Flask, it offers a sophisticated drag-and-drop interface for flexible panel arrangement with floating windows, docked layouts, and persistent workspace configurations.

-The project aims to provide a robust, modern tool for petrophysical data analysis with a focus on user experience and data integrity.
+**Implementation Note**: This application uses the exact LAS file processing and project management logic from the GitHub repository (https://github.com/dhananjay-shahane/python-code), ensuring consistency with the original Python/PyQt desktop application while adapting it for a web-based environment.

 ## User Preferences
 Preferred communication style: Simple, everyday language.